JoelEager/Rust-Collision-Detector/README.md

 [here](https://github.com/JoelEager/pyTanks.Server/blob/master/gameLogic/collisionDetector.py).
 Both this
 implementation and the Python implementation located there are configured to test the execution time of this algorithm.

+This algorithm has also been ported to Kotlin [here](https://github.com/JoelEager/Kotlin-Collision-Detector).

 ## Setup
 Just clone this repo and have cargo take care of the setup and compiling as shown below.